VeeNguyen/english_wordpair_generator/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+- If encounter this when run:
+Exception: Unable to generate build files

+Upon upgrading from Visual Studio 2019 to 2022, we need to delete CMakeCache.txt in application builds, or we'll encounter a build failure.

+Quick fix:
+- flutter clean
+- flutter run
+to rebuild the app without fails